AAA-Triple-AAA/flashcards/README.md

 Submitted by: **Adrian Abella Acosta**

 This web app: **10 flashcards with a question that can be clicked to flip to the answer.
 Questions are about American Political History.
-A next button can be pressed to proceed to the next question.**
+A next button can be pressed to proceed to the next random question.
+Questions are color-coded: RED for HARD, BLUE for MEDIUM, WHITE for EASY.**

-Time spent: **2** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features